Kentucky Auto Dealer Bond$0 to $100,000 -- Determined by Your Financial Assets

 What types of dealer licenses does Kentucky offer?

 Kentucky offers licenses for: New Motor Vehicle Dealers, Used Motor Vehicle Dealers, Auction Dealers, Motorcycle Dealers, Mobility Vehicle Dealers, Motor Vehicle Leasing Dealers, Brokers, Wholesalers, Automotive Recycling Dealers, and Nonprofit Motor Vehicle Dealers.
-Each category requires the same financial qualification process, though auction dealers may face higher bond requirements at the Commission's discretion.
+Each category uses the same financial qualification process for bond determination, though auction dealers may face higher bond requirements at the Commission's discretion.

 When do Kentucky dealer licenses expire?